robbymeals/wheels/README.md

 and maybe for you?
 Though I do welcome feedback on how I did it wrong.
 Really.

+I have some implementation for each of the languages with a directory in here but if the code isn't in there, it's because I haven't had time to make it at least a little presentable yet.
+The perfect is the enemy of the mediocre, so I'll err on the side of just getting them up here, but I'm not a damn masochist either.

 I started doing this after working through Andrew Ng's machine learning course on Coursera, and I use the first and second assignment from that course as the foundation for each implementation.